slyzowo/C/README.md

 ### Input Output
 1. Writing file
+2. Appending files
-2. Reading files
+3. Reading files
-3. Deleting files
+4. Deleting files

+### Other
+1. Unions
+2. Macros
+3. "libraries"

 ### compiling from command line
 To Test to see if you have the compiler, type in this command